An overview of the technology that makes everything in Web3 possible.

 Whoever controls this database has supreme power over its data.
 If Facebook wants to delete or silence certain contents, it has all the power to do so.
 Web2 databases are centralized, where the owner and only the owner is in full control.

 Contrary to Web2 databases, blockchains function as decentralized databases.
 Every participant of the blockchain has a copy of all the data.
 The source of truth is whatever the majority of blockchain participants support.
 Since anyone can participate in validating the blockchain, it functions as a super-democratized system of truth and data.
 If thirty computers say that an apple belongs to Dylan, and one says it belongs to Dan, there is no doubt that the apple belongs to Dylan.
 People trust that the majority of nodes contain the truth.

-One use for blockchains is to grant everyone access.
+One type of Blockchain use is to grant everyone access.
 This works well for things like cryptocurrencies.
 Anyone can buy or sell Bitcoin, contributing to the blockchain.
-Since access to editing these blockchains is entirely open, these are referred to as permissionless blockchains.
+Since access to editing these blockchains are entirely open, these are referred to as permissionless Blockchains.

 They can then share only the relevant information to other suppliers in the chain to ensure quality, quantity, and freshness are maintained throughout the entire process to the customer.

 Imagine a bug caught in amber.
 When it is first trapped, there’s not much amber around the fly.
 Over the following weeks, months, or years, the tree continues to ooze sap, trapping pine needles, then leaves, then bark, and maybe later even other insects.
 As time progresses, the initial ‘layer’ of amber around the mosquito is buried quite deep with dozens of other layers and debris surrounding it.